-Executive appointees chosen to serve in executive agencies should exhibit less ideological divergence to presidents than counterparts selected to serve in independent agencies since the latter types of agencies have institutional features which limit the influence of appointments in several ways, such as staggered terms, partisan balancing requirements, constraints on removal authority, and budgetary and policy clearance authority (Selin 2015; Selin and Lewis 2015).
+Executive appointees chosen to serve in executive agencies should exhibit less ideological divergence to presidents than counterparts selected to serve in independent agencies since the latter types of agencies have institutional features which limit the influence of appointments in somewhat attenuated, but highly imprecise statistical estimates whose sign/direction are nonetheless consistent with our theory's predictions.

+several ways, such as staggered terms, partisan balancing requirements, constraints on removal authority, and budgetary and policy clearance authority (Selin 2015; Selin and Lewis 2015).
 Finally, major policy agencies are politically contentious along ideological and partisan lines; whereas, this is not the case for other agencies (Richardson 2024).
 As a result, executive appointees' ideological divergence from a president should be lower for individuals chosen to serve in major policy agencies compared to counterparts serving in non-major policy agencies.